mmap(3p) — Linux manual page

 the access requested by the application.
 For example, some

-implementations cannot support a request for both write access
+implementations cannot support a request for both write access and

-and execute access simultaneously.
-All implementations must
+execute access simultaneously.
+All implementations must support

-portability across a wide range of hardware.
+wide range of hardware.

 The MAP_FIXED address treatment is likely to fail for non-page-